Capturing a Lifetime of Memories: A Self-Interview Guide

 Final thoughts on capturing memories

 This valuable record never has to be “closed”; you can always share more about the life you have led, the lessons you’ve learned, and your plans for the future.
-The key is that you record what’s most important to you.
+When aging and the potential for diminished mental capacity, the key is that you record what’s most important to you.
 As those who have completed the process have found, creating this gift for future generations is well worth the effort.

 This material has been provided for general informational purposes only and does not constitute either tax or legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a tax preparer, professional tax advisor, or lawyer.